-Crooked toes (CT) is a skeletal disorder affecting chickens that is characterized by the curving or curling of one or more of the toes due to a deviation of the phalanges, which gives the foot a crab-like appearance.
+Crooked toes (CT) is a skeletal condition, characterized by the curving or curling of one or more of the toes.
 One or both feet may be affected, with severity ranging from mild to severe.
 If the condition is caught early on, it can often be corrected, although even without intervention, chickens with crooked toes can live normal lives.

 Depending on the severity, chickens with crooked toes may be more at risk of developing